vuex-orm/vuex-orm-next/docs/guide/repository/deleting-data.md

 ]
 ```

-In addition to a single primary key as its argument, the `destroy` method will accept an array of primary keys to delete multiple records.
+In addition, the `destroy` method will accept an array of primary keys to delete multiple records.

 ```js
 store.$repo(User).destroy([1, 2])